This is a test of the emergency broadcast system. If this were a real emergency...

 Program At A Glance

-One of the best received features we’ve had during our past events is our online auction for prized.
-Thanks SO much to everyone who has donated items, trips, experiences and more.
-We’ve grouped them differently this year in order to help differentiate between items for your business and items for travellers and/or guests Please check out the links below and make sure to bid high and bid often.
+One of the best-received features during our past events was our online auction for prizes.
+Thanks SO much to everyone who donated items, trips, experiences and more.

-As Destination British Columbia’s Manager of Travel Media Relations, Mika Ryan entices journalist from around the world to discover the beauty of her home province.
+Mika Ryan As Destination British Columbia’s Manager of Travel Media Relations, Mika Ryan entices journalist from around the world to discover the beauty of her home province.
 A few of her most memorable career highlights include collaborating with international broadcasters during the Vancouver 2010 Olympic Winter Games and FIFA Women’s World Cup Canada 2015.
-See Mika’s presentation here.
+See Mika’s presentation here

-And thank you to these donors who’ve already contributed products or services, raising the value of participation in our event:
+And thank you to these donors who contributed products or services, raising the value of participation in our event: